STXT - Semantic Text

 3. Relationship between STXT and Template

-Validation using templates occurs after STXT parsing:
+Validation through templates occurs after STXT parsing:

 1. Parsing the STXT document into a hierarchical structure.

-2. Resolving the logical namespace by inheritance.
+2. Resolving the effective namespace of each node.

 4. Applying template rules (structure, cardinality, types, values).